 - New Delhi (Headquarter)

-- The Central Board of Secondary Education conducts final examination every year for class 10th and 12th students.
+- The Central Board of Secondary Education conducts the final examination every year for class 10th and 12th students.

-- It also conducts Central Teachers Eligibility Test (CTET) every year to recruit teachers for central schools.
+- It also conducts the Central Teachers Eligibility Test (CTET) every year to recruit teachers for central schools.

 - It also conducts the National Eligibility Test (NET) for the selection of professors at colleges and universities and the Central Teacher Eligibility Test (CTET) for the selection of school teachers.

 Eligibility Requirements for the CBSE Exam: